advika2/KdTreeST/readme.txt

 contained in a query rectangle) and nearest-neighbor search (finding a closest point in the symbol-table to a query point)

+algs4.jar is the library provided to me to do this project

 Further descriptions
 /* *****************************************************************************
  *  Describing the Node data type used to implement the